johnnygarcia2211/Obi-Ident/README.md

 # Obi-Ident
-Project for a friend to help his new channel
+Project for a friend to help his new channel.
+Just a simple intro animation with a spinning vinyl and maybe some 3d elements.